 There is an easy process to be followed when obtaining a title loan.
 Once the process is completed you will be able to use the money however you want.

 - Go to the New Mexico Title Loans, Inc. homepage

 - Fill out the request form with your information

-- Meet with the representative at a convenient title loan store location, and bring your car, a state ID and your lien-free car title (a proof that the car is in your name and that you didn’t use it to get another loan)
+- Meet with the representative at a convenient title loan store location, and bring your car, a state ID, and your lien-free car title (proof that the car is in your name and that you didn’t use it to get another loan)

 - The representative will verify your documents and inspect your car to determine its value

 - After the process is complete, you will be informed about the amount of money that you can receive.
 This amount will be transferred to your bank account in less than a day.

 It is always good to know that you have a safety net, even if that safety net comes in the form of a title loan.
 This may help to answer your question, should I save or pay off debt?
 If you decide to get a New Mexico title loan online, simply visit New Mexico Title Loans Inc. to get started.

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.